janmikulacz/trivis/README.md

 ### Worst-Case Query Complexity

-The main feature of TřiVis is the triangular expansion algorithm [1,2], which provides $O(n)$ query time for two-point visibility and ray-shooting queries, $O(nh)$ for visibility region and visible vertices/points queries, $O(n^2h)$ for the vertex-vertex visibility graph, and $O(pnh)$ for point-point and point-vertex visibility graphs.
+The main feature of TřiVis is the triangular expansion algorithm ([Bungiu et al., 2014](https://arxiv.org/abs/1403.3905); [Xu and Güting, 2015](https://doi.org/10.1007/s10707-014-0213-7)), which provides $O(n)$ query time for two-point visibility and ray-shooting queries, $O(nh)$ for visibility region and visible vertices/points queries, $O(n^2h)$ for the vertex-vertex visibility graph, and $O(pnh)$ for point-point and point-vertex visibility graphs.
 Here, $n$ is the number of vertices in the polygonal environment, $h$ is the number of holes, and $p$ is the number of input interior points.

 It is important to note that the query time complexity is worst-case, and the actual query time may be significantly lower in practice.
-This is especially true for TřiVis, as the triangular expansion algorithm is known to exhibit output-sensitive behavior to some extent, traversing only the triangles that are partially or fully visible from the query point [1].
+This is especially true for TřiVis, as the triangular expansion algorithm is known to exhibit output-sensitive behavior to some extent, traversing only the triangles that are partially or fully visible from the query point ([Bungiu et al., 2014](https://arxiv.org/abs/1403.3905)).

 ### Efficient Limited-Range Queries